kmyl/coffeescript-build/README.md

-# coffeescript-build package
+# CoffeeScript build

-A short description of your package.
+A quick and simple way to build a coffee script file.